Regis Philbin: Writing and singing

 Philbin's two autobiographies (with co-author Bill Zehme), I'm Only One Man!
 (1995) and Who Wants To Be Me?
 (2000), are written in the conversational or anecdotal style of his host chats.
 The first follows a year (1994–1995) in his life, his memories of celebrities, and work on Live with Regis and Kathie Lee, among other things.
 The next was a response to the success of Who Wants to Be a Millionaire.
 In 2011, upon leaving Live!, HarperCollins released his final memoir, How I Got This Way.

 Philbin was a crooner in the styles of his favorite singers: Dean Martin, Perry Como, and Frank Sinatra.
 He tested the musical waters with his 1968 pop vocal release, It's Time For Regis!
 After receiving poor reviews, he was reluctant to record another studio album, but he occasionally sang on Live, usually duets.
-In 2004, he recorded When You're Smiling, a traditional pop music album.
+In 2004, he recorded When You're Smiling, a traditional pop album.

 The Regis Philbin Christmas Album was released in September 2005 by Hollywood Records.
 It features several duets, with friend Donald Trump ("Rudolph the Red-Nosed Reindeer"), Steve Tyrell ("Marshmallow World"), and wife Joy ("Baby, It's Cold Outside" and "Winter Wonderland").
 A special edition was produced, including tracks sung with the Notre Dame Glee Club.